ethan-cyj/Public-Transportation-In-Singapore/README.md

 #### SP2

-Pairing of MRT and Residential Clusters

-* Uses OneMap, ORS and OTP APIs to get data required for SP2 visualisation
-* Data cleaning performed
-* Pairing is performed for both n(5) pairing method and individual pairing method.
+Firstly, in the pairing of MRT and Residential Clusters, OneMap, ORS and OTP APIs were utilised to get data required for SP2 visualisations.
+Data cleaning was performed on these datasets before pairing is performed for both n(5) pairing method and individual pairing method.
-* Explain two pairing methods
-* Explain routing API function here

-MRT Rankings

-* Here we formulated our SP2 weighted score function
+The n(5) pairing method refers to the assessment of the accessibility of the MRT/LRT stations based on their proximity to the nearest 5 centroids.

+In the individual pairing method, starting from the individual HDBs and Private Estates, we attempted to generalise the population neighbourhoods 1100 centroids across the whole of Singapore.
+From these centroids, we cross-joined with operational transport stations (MRT & LRT) to obtain all combinations of centroid/station pairings.
+We then calculated the “euclidean distance”* from each centroid to every station, before taking the closest one for each station.

+Following the pairing of the stations, the performance of the different districts were compared through the computation of the overall final score which will be explained below:

 <u>Computation of Final Score</u>

 Weighted Score = w<sub>1</sub> · (T<sub>i</sub><sup>Cycling</sup> - T<sub>i</sub><sup>Bus</sup>) + w<sub>2</sub> · D<sub>i</sub> + w<sub>3</sub> · S<sub>i</sub><sup>Suitability</sup> + w<sub>4</sub> · S<sub>i</sub><sup>Steepness</sup>